bitovi/academy/src/angular/2-building-first-app/building-first-app.md

 ## How to Use This Guide

 This guide will walk you through building an application in Angular 17.
 Each page of the guide is based on building a new feature, and may have multiple "problems" to solve.
 Each problem will be explained and include requirements and any set-up steps needed.
 Most problems will also include unit tests to update to verify the solution has been implemented correctly.
 The ✏️ icon will be used to indicate when commands need to be run or when files need to be updated.
-If you have any issues or suggestions as you move through this training, we’d love you to submit a <a href="https://github.com/bitovi/academy/issues/new" >GitHub issue</a> for it! 💖
+If you have any issues or suggestions as you move through this training, we’d love you to submit a <a href="https://github.com/bitovi/academy/issues/new">GitHub issue</a> for it! 💖

 ## Overview